-Write-On resurfacing material from EduBoard is a game changer when it comes to upgrading your classroom.
-A simple installation can make all the different.
+Write-On resurfacing material from EduBoard is a game-changer when it comes to upgrading your classroom or resurfacing old chalkboards or tatty whiteboards.
+A simple installation can make all the difference.
 Read more about write on here and product specifications here.

 APPLICATION INSTRUCTIONS FOR DUAL PURPOSE ADHESIVE WHITEBOARD MATERIAL

 It generally takes two people but if your area that you are resurfacing is very large then you may need four people to help you and a little patience.

 STEP 2: Clean The Surface

 It is vital that you clean the surface thoroughly before applying the self-adhesive whiteboard roll.

 Methodically remove all chalk and dust deposits by washing the surface with a sponge and warm water.

 The most vital areas that need to be cleaned are corners, sills and frames including the top edge of the frame where you will often find build up of dust deposits.